neuml/txtai/docs/cloud.md

 - Serverless Compute
 - txtai.cloud (coming in 2024)

 Images for txtai are available on Docker Hub for [CPU](https://hub.docker.com/r/neuml/txtai-cpu) and [GPU](https://hub.docker.com/r/neuml/txtai-gpu) installs.
-The CPU install is recommended when GPUs aren't available given the image is half the size.
+The CPU install is recommended when GPUs aren't available given the image is significantly smaller.

 The base txtai images have no models installed and models will be downloaded each time the container starts.
 Caching the models is recommended as that will significantly reduce container start times.
 This can be done a couple different ways.